 Biased news and propaganda can distort facts, present information that reinforces false views, or provide speculative commentary.
 The distinction between propaganda and biased news comes down to how much misinformation is present and how heavily the writer’s personal opinions are baked into the article.

-The words looting and finding each tell a different story.
 So what do you do when you encounter stories with this kind of framing?

 Stick to reliable news sites.
 Trustworthy news sources usually provide a balanced account of the facts, especially when taken together.
 Even then, plenty of supposedly neutral, reliable sites may have highly biased writers on staff.
 So don’t let your guard down.